On this page

 Planning and due diligence

-Before embarking on an amalgamation or merger, organisations typically:
+Before pursuing an amalgamation or merger, organisations typically:

-• have a thorough understanding of the organisation or organisations they are thinking about combining with, and
+- develop a thorough understanding of the organisation or organisations they are considering combining with, and

-• check whether there are any problems or issues that should be addressed before undertaking the amalgamation or merger
+- identify any issues that should be addressed before pursuing the amalgamation or merger

 Due diligence gives organisations the opportunity to make an informed decision about whether an amalgamation or merger is in their best interests.

-• investigating one another by requesting certain information from one another (including corporate, financial, contractual and insurance documents), then
+- requesting and obtaining information from the other organisation (including corporate, financial, contractual and insurance documents), and

-• reviewing and analysing that information, often with the assistance of professionals such as lawyers and accountants
+- reviewing and analysing that information, often with the assistance of professional advisers such as lawyers and accountants

-Organisations should particularly consider any risks or liabilities that may attach to an organisation as these may be inherited in a merger.
-For example, risks or liabilities relating to pending litigation or tax debts.
+Organisations should carefully consider any risks or liabilities affecting another organisation, as these affect the combined organisations following a merger.
+For example, an organisation may be involved in litigation or have outstanding tax debts.

 More information